Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Outlook

 \subsection{Acknowledgments}

 We would like to thank Patrick Chao, Zhun Deng, Cong Fang, Hangfeng He, Qingxuan Jiang, Konrad Kording, Yi Ma, and Jiayao Zhang for helpful discussions and comments.
-This work was supported in part by NSF through CAREER DMS-1847415 and CCF-1934876, an Alfred Sloan Research Fellowship, and the Wharton Dean's Research Fund.
+We are grateful to two anonymous reviewers for their constructive comments that helped improve the presentation of the paper.
+This work was supported in part by an Alfred Sloan Research Fellowship and the Wharton Dean's Research Fund.